nickfargo/state/_includes/content/api/state/methods.md

 * `key` : string
 * `value` : var

-Creates a new property or updates an existing one on `this` state.
+Creates a new data property or updates an existing data property on `this` state, and returns the assigned `value`.
 Succeeds only if `this` state is `mutable`.
 Supports `long.key` assignments to deeply nested properties.

 > [`State.privileged.let`](/source/#state--privileged--let)